clean-code-craft-tcq-1/test-for-analytics-aswinmath94/README.md

 Add to these tests:

-1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
+1. Write minimum and maximum to the PDF from a csv containing positive and negative readings.
+2. Write Date and Time to the PDF when the reading continuously increases for 30 mins.
-1. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+3. Write "Invalid input" to the PDF when the csv doesn't contain expected data.
-1. _enter a test
-1. _enter a test

-(add more)
+4. Write "Data Unavailable" to the PDF when the csv file is empty or does not exist in the server.
+5. Write the count of breaches to the PDF report when the number of times the measured value crosses the threshold value in a month.
+6. Write a notification " Report Available", when a new report is available.
+7. Write "Success", when a PDF report is stored successfully in the server.

 ### Recognize Fakes and Reality